 How can I reduce my fee?

-Phase 2 of the Credit Policy will be developed in 2018 and will include a menu of single family homeowner best management practices.
-Residents will have an opportunity to provide input on the Phase 2 credit policy in the spring of 2018.
+The City is working on developing the Phase 2 Credit Policy, which will include a menu of single family homeowner best management practices eligible for fee reduction.
 The goal of the credit policy is to provide homeowners who install stormwater management practices with an opportunity to apply for credits beginning December 1, 2018 to potentially reduce the 2019 Stormwater Utility Fees.

+The City is seeking continued feedback on the development of the City's Phase 2 Stormwater Utility Fee Credit Policy.
 City staff is conducting public outreach by directly engaging the community.
-Residents interested in having City staff visit their community, business, or non-profit organizations to discuss stormwater management and the Stormwater Utility Fee, or with specific questions, should email firstname.lastname@example.org to schedule a meeting or ask questions.
+The City will be presenting on the Phase 2 Stormwater Utility Credit Policy throughout the Spring and Summer, before bringing the policy before City Council this fall.
+Residents interested in having City staff visit their community, business, or non-profit organizations to discuss stormwater management and the Stormwater Utility Fee, or with specific questions, should email email@example.com to schedule a meeting or ask questions.

 These FAQs address the most common questions from homeowners.
 For more information, see FAQs on the Stormwater Utility Fee.